-They Are Resistant to Pesticides
+5) Bed Bugs Are Resistant to Pesticides

 Over the years, especially since DDT was banned, bedbugs have developed a multi-level resistance to insecticides.
 Scientific studies reveal that they have mutated by altering two of the two hundred amino acids that comprise their sodium pore, which makes them a whopping two hundred and fifty times more resistant to modern pesticides.